Coyotes close out 7-game series with 1-0 win over Blues

-GLENDALE, Ariz.
-(AP) — Darcy Kuemper stopped 24 shots, Clayton Keller scored and the Arizona Coyotes closed out their seven-game series against the St. Louis Blues with a 1-0 win Monday.
+Darcy Kuemper stopped 24 shots, Clayton Keller scored and the Coyotes closed out their seven-game series against the St. Louis Blues with a 1-0 win Monday.

+“It was a fun series,” Keller said.
+“Almost every game was tight and it had a playoff-like atmosphere.
+It was a step in the right direction and we finally get to play another team.”

 The shifting dynamics of playing hockey in a pandemic led to the Blues and Coyotes playing seven straight games against each other, a first in NHL or NBA regular-season history.